tensorflow/docs/site/en/install/gpu.md

 ## Linux setup

 The `apt` instructions below are the easiest way to install the required NVIDIA software on Ubuntu.
-But if [building TensorFlow from source](./source.md), manually install the software requirements listed above, and consider using a `-devel` [TensorFlow Docker image](./docker.md) as a base.
+However, if [building TensorFlow from source](./source.md), manually install the software requirements listed above, and consider using a `-devel` [TensorFlow Docker image](./docker.md) as a base.